urban-tep/DDF-SDD/source/context/scope.rst

 * Job run sharing, allowing users to see a job processing parameters and results, and reuse a job definition as a baseline for further runs.
 * Collaborative work on algorithm integration, Virtual Machines accessing Git repositories, like offered by social coding platforms such as GitHub).
-* Cloud bursting of Processing services to Commercial Clouds, in order to enable low-cost, massive data processing campaigns.
+* Cloud bursting of Processing services to Commercial Clouds, in order to absorbe peaks in the processing and increase scalability for massive data processing campaigns.

 Capacity Building through Data Sharing
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^